Master Terms of Service

 2.1.1.

 Pay-As-You-Go (PAYG) Wallet.
 Customer loads prepaid API Credits into a wallet balance and credits are consumed based on actual usage.
 Payment occurs when Customer replenishes the wallet balance.
+For clarity, Corti Products are not available through the PAYG Wallet and require an executed Order Form in accordance with Section 1.11.

 2.1.2.

 Monthly Subscription.
 Customer subscribes to automatic monthly billing of a fixed fee for a predetermined allotment of API Credits.
 Monthly fees are automatically charged to Customer's payment method each month.
+For clarity, Corti Products are not available through Monthly Subscriptions and require an executed Order Form in accordance with Section 1.11.

 2.1.3.